 Once you’re done, this structured data can ensure your website is easily read and understood by Google to connect you with your target audience.

 Now, you can easily create and implement schema markups.
 However, to learn about how Google crawls, indexes, and ranks your website, feel free to read our blog on the topic.

 Looking for some advanced options?
 Keep digging!

-The success from here on only depends on you.
+Success from here on depends only on you.